Seven and a Half (2019 film)

 Seven and a Half (Persian: هفت و نیم, romanized: Hafto-Nim) is a 2019 Iranian drama film directed and written by Navid Mahmoudi and produced by Jamshid Mahmoudi.
 The film screened for the first time at the 24th Busan International Film Festival.

 Premise

-The film tells the story of the lives of seven Afghan and Iranian girls in seven episodes in a sequence of plots, and is the story of girls whose wedding is scheduled to take place on Friday night, but each of whom is involved in some way.
+The film tells the story of the lives of seven Afghan and Iranian girls in seven episodes in a sequence of plots, and is the story of girls whose wedding is scheduled to take place on Friday night, but each of whom is involved in a problem in some way.